inossidabile/hashbang/README.md

 **P.S.**

-Since in most cases basic development setup uses just one Rails instance all the requests to magic urls will lead to Deadlock!
+Since in most cases basic development setup uses just one Rails instance, all the requests to magic urls will lead to Deadlock!
 To solve this problem we've included the `rake hashbang:rails` command which will run your Rails project inside a [Unicorn](http://unicorn.bogomips.org/) with 2 instances.

-You can either simulate production mode runing `rake hashbang:standalone`.
+You can also simulate production mode runing `rake hashbang:standalone`.

 ## Installation

 Ensure you have the Qt dependencies for Sunscraper (read [Sunscraper description](http://github.com/roundlake/sunscraper/) for more info).

-To install it on Mac with [Homerew](http://mxcl.github.com/homebrew/) run `brew install qt`.
+To install it on Mac with [Homebrew](http://mxcl.github.com/homebrew/) run `brew install qt`.

 To install it on Debian run `apt-get install qt4-dev-tools --no-install-recommends`.